Female faculty lecturing in Brownson Hall classroom

 1. Faculty members are expected to demonstrate the highest level of professional integrity at all times and demonstrate a commitment to professional nursing.

-1. Faculty members are required to have posted office hours when they can be available for all students if need be.
+6. Faculty members are required to have posted office hours when they can be available for all students if need be.
 The minimum hours should be at least three hours per week.
 They should be available for appointments outside their office hours if necessary.
-Faculty member is responsible for informing their students of mid-term and end-term progress in advisement meetings and academic advisement.
+Faculty member is responsible for informing their students of mid-term and end-term progress in advisement meetings.

-1. Faculty members are responsible for participating in College and School committees, including but not limited to, the preparation, writing, and editing of accreditation reports and self study reports to the Accrediting Bodies and the State.
+9. Faculty members are responsible for participating in committees, including but not limited to, the preparation, writing, and editing of accreditation reports and self study reports to the Accrediting Bodies and the State.

 Required Qualifications